How to Secure Your Internet Connection: Ultimate Guide

 A network firewall serves as a barrier between your network and the internet, blocking malicious traffic.
 Most operating systems come with an integrated firewall, but you can add more by installing cybersecurity apps such as McAfee or Norton Security.
 These apps also offer features like regular system scans and real-time traffic monitoring.

-While not completely immune to all forms of cyber attacks, these security measures make it that much harder for hackers to infiltrate your network and steal sensitive data.
+While not completely immune to all cyber attacks, these security measures make it much harder for hackers to infiltrate your network and steal sensitive data.
 You can never be too careful when it comes to online security.

 Change default router settings and enable encryption